NorraineL/MyProject1/README.md

 - As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.

 - Update the following files /etc/ansible:
-	- hosts: adding the websers and ell
+	- hosts: adding the websers and elk
 	- ansible.cfg: remote_user = azadmin
+- Need to increase memory count
+	- value: 262144
+- download/run
--
+	- sebp/elk:761
 - run playbook
 	- ansible-playbook elk.yml